NZ Cup Day FAQ’s

 I have purchased a GA ticket but on the day I find out all my friends are on the Lindauer Lawn, can I upgrade?

 In the unlikely event that the Lindauer Lawn is not sold out there will be a limited number of upgrade tickets available for purchase at the information booth located by the entrance to the Public Village.
-To be guaranteed access it is advisable to purchase your Lindauer Lawn ticket in advance.
+To be guaranteed access please purchase your Lindauer Lawn ticket in advance.

 How much are Lindauer Lawn tickets?